 Planning efforts related to the local and regional economy have been undertaken at differing geographies across the region for many years.
-Previous plans have encompassed individual localities, the three-county region of the Southside PDC, Virginia's Tobacco Region and other multi county organizations.
+Previous plans have encompassed individual localities, the three-county region of Southside PDC, Virginia's Tobacco Region and other multicounty organizations.
 Some plans have focused on specific subject matter, such as workforce development, while others have been more general in nature.
-Each plan brought together public sector engagement, subject matter experts, business interests, and local officials to identify and develop potential solutions to economic challenges facing the Southside PDC region.
+Each plan brought together public sector engagement, matter experts, business interests and local officials to identify and develop potential solutions to economic challenges facing Southside PDC.